Siamese Foundation Models for Crystal Structure Prediction: Introduction

 We finetune and evaluate our models on two well-known CSP benchmarks, the MP-20 and MPTS-52 datasets~\cite{jain2013_mp_dataset}.
-The results demonstrate that our DAO-G significantly surpasses existing SOTA methods across all metrics, validating the effectiveness of our proposed methodology.
-Extensive ablation studies further confirm that DAO-G excels in generating diverse polymorphic structures, and the dataset relaxation and energy guidance provided by DAO-P are essential for enhancing DAO-G's performance.
-As an add-on benefit, our pretrained DAO-P can also be applied to downstream crystal property prediction tasks, achieving SOTA results on four benchmarks and ranking within the top three on the remaining three.
-Finally, we apply our models to superconductive materials.
+The results demonstrate that pretraining consistently improves performance for multiple backbone architectures, validating the effectiveness of our proposed methodology.
+Extensive studies further confirm that DAO-G excels in generating diverse polymorphic structures, and the dataset relaxation and energy guidance provided by DAO-P are essential for enhancing DAO-G's performance.
+As an add-on benefit, our pretrained DAO-P can also be applied to downstream crystal property prediction tasks, achieving SOTA results on four datasets and ranking within the top three on three others.
+Finally, we apply our models to superconducting materials.
 The pursuit of high-temperature superconductors is motivated by their potential applications in efficient energy transmission and quantum computing~\cite{ladd2010quantum}.
-However, the complex structures of superconductive materials have long made their design a formidable challenge.
-To address this, we finetune DAO-G on a 3D superconductor dataset curated from the SuperCond source~\cite{supercon} and subsequently finetune DAO-P to estimate the $T_c$ value using augmented structures generated by DAO-G. Remarkably, for three recently discovered superconductors not included in the pretraining or finetuning processes, DAO-G accurately and efficiently predicts their structures.
-For instance, on $\text{CsV}_3\text{Sb}_5$~\cite{ge2024_sc1}, DAO-G generates a structure very close to the experimental one with an RMSE of 0.0085.
-Simultaneously, DAO-P predicts the $T_c$ value with high accuracy (2.26 K vs. the ground-truth value of 2.30 K).
-On the contrary, conventional DFT calculators like Quantum Espresso (QE~\cite{giannozzi2017qe}) only successfully derive the structure of the first superconductor within an acceptable time frame, achieving an RMSE nearly 8 times larger and taking more than 1000 times longer per iteration.
+However, the complex structures of superconducting materials have long made their design a formidable challenge.
+To address this, we finetune DAO-G on a 3D superconductor dataset curated from the SuperCon source~\cite{supercon} and subsequently finetune DAO-P to estimate the critical temperature $T_c$ using augmented structures generated by DAO-G. Remarkably, for three real-world superconductors not included in the pretraining and finetuning processes, DAO-G accurately and efficiently predicts their structures.
+For instance, on $\text{Cr}_6\text{Os}_2$~\cite{flukiger1974electronically}, DAO-G generates structures very close to the experimental one with a 100\% Match Rate and an RMSE of 0.0012 over 20 runs.
+Moreover, we employ Density Functional Theory (DFT)~\cite{hafner2008ab} to compute the energy above hull (Ehull) for both the generated and ground-truth structures.
+The resulting error is no more than $2\times10^{-5}$ eV/atom, confirming the thermodynamic stability of generated structures.
+On the contrary, conventional DFT-based structure predictors derive the structure of $\text{Cr}_6\text{Os}_2$, taking more than 2000 times longer per iteration.
+For $\text{Zr}_{16}\text{Rh}_8\text{O}_4$ and $\text{Zr}_{16}\text{Pd}_8\text{O}_4$, DAO-P predicts their critical temperatures with high accuracy, achieving errors of 0.26 K and 0.04 K, respectively.
 These compelling results collectively highlight the potential of our approach for advancing materials science research and development.